 Even if you are NOT taking action based on these security features, the detection capabilities of each service may be used by IronPort Anti-Spam (IPAS) in combination with other detections.
-Additionally, rules written may take SPF or DMARC into consideration in order to further process and determine if the message is considered positive spam, suspect spam, or clean.
-These actions have impact on processing the message or determining to block the message.
+Additionally, rules written may take SPF or DMARC into consideration to further process and determine if the message is considered positive spam, suspect spam, or clean.
+These actions impact processing the message or selecting to block the message.

 - Advanced Malware Protection

 - Content Filters